THE PLATINUM'S GAZE

 "Other factions?"

-"Three organizations are tracking anomaly children.
-We're the benign one.
+"Three organizations are tracking anomaly children, we're the benign one.
 The others?"

 Min-ji's expression darkened.